 As of May 8, 2021, Tombill's phase 1 drilling program has been executed by Rodren Drilling.

 A second Rodren drill arrived earlier this week and is accelerating the program.
 Drill hole TB21-004 will be wedged and daughter hole TB21-004A will be drilled.

 To date, more than 6.6 kilometres (km) of core have been drilled.
 When assays are received from the present drill holes, a synopsis of the deep drill results should be released over the next few months.

 Glen Kuntz, PGeo, of Nordmin Engineering Ltd., is the company's designated qualified person for this news release within the meaning of National Instrument 43-101 (Standards of Disclosure for Mineral Projects) and has reviewed and approved its scientific and technical content.

 The company cautions that its qualified person has been unable to verify the information concerning the Hardrock project and that this information is not necessarily indicative of the mineralization on the Tombill Main Group.

 About Tombill Mines Ltd.

 Tombill owns various royalty-free mineral exploration and past-producing gold properties in the Geraldton and Beardmore camp, Ontario.
 The company's business is mineral exploration, primarily gold.
-It has 74 claims: 60 are owned and patented, five leased, and nine where it owns the mineral rights.
-Of these, the Tombill Main group property comprises 58 claims: 54 owned patents and four owned mineral rights.
-The Tombill Main group claims were originally staked in the first Geraldton gold rush in the 1930s by Tom Johnson and his brother, Bill.
+It has 74 claims -- 60 are owned and patented, five leased, and nine where it owns the mineral rights.
+Of these, the Tombill Main Group property comprises 58 claims -- 54 owned patents and four owned mineral rights.

 We seek Safe Harbor.